RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. Press **F11** (Step Into) to execute the highlighted line.

-    The PERFORM statement executes and takes you to the line starting with IF TIMER-START.
+    The `PERFORM` statement executes and takes you to the line starting with `IF TIMER-START`.

 2. Press **F11** slowly a few more times until you reach line 160.